keboola/connection-docs/tutorial/write/gooddata.md

 Click on the indicator, or the info next to it for more details.

 In the mean time, click on **GoodData Project** to reveal other options and **Go To Project**.
-This will give the current Keboola Connection user, you, access to the GoodData project referenced in the Writer configuration.
+This will give the current Keboola Connection user, you, access to the GoodData project referenced in the writer configuration.

 {: .image-popup}
 ![Screenshot - GoodData Writer Access Project](/tutorial/write/gooddata-writer-intro-7.png)